Last updated on March 20, 2025

 Princess Twilight Sparkle | Illustration by Jennifer L. Meyer

-While there are only three My Little Pony cards available in Magic, they do a good job of capturing the spirit of the characters they represent.
+Dash ahead to 2023, Ponies: The Galloping 2 added the four remaining ponies of the Mane Six to the My Little Pony cards available in Magic.
+They do a good job of capturing the spirit of the characters they represent from the animated series.
 The cards are great collectibles for fans of the show, which likely explains their steep price increase since release despite none of the cards being playable in competitive Magic formats.

 Curious about what exactly each card does, how they stack up, and where you could get your hands on them?
 Time to brush up on everything My Little Pony in Magic!